iRNA-COSI/APAeval/summary_workflows/identification/I5MZ_benchmark/I5_benchmark_identification.md

 ## Synopsis

-Benchmark to compare RNAseq-based site identification with ground truth, i.e. the poly(A) sites of transcripts used to generate simulated RNA-seq data, for several different distance thresholds.
+Benchmark to compare RNAseq-based site identification with ground truth, i.e. the poly(A) sites of transcripts used to **simulate** RNAseq data, for several different distance thresholds.

 Input data:

 1. Poly(A) sites identified based on RNAseq data using the benchmarked tool
-2. Poly(A) sites of transcripts used to generate the simulated RNAseq reads
+2. Poly(A) sites of transcripts used to simulate RNAseq reads

 Based on the input data the following metrics are computed:

 1. Precision = (TP/(TP+FP))

-TP - true positives - PAS identified by the tool and present within X nucleotides of PAS identified in the database
+TP - true positives - PAS identified by the tool and present within X nucleotides of PAS of transcripts from which the reads were simulated
-FP - false positives  - PAS identified by the tool and not present within X nucleotides of PAS identified in the database
+FP - false positives  - PAS identified by the tool and not present within X nucleotides of PAS of transcripts from which the reads were simulated

-The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified in the database i.e. the PAS identified by the tool should be within X nucleotides from the PAS identified in the database for the prediction to be considered true.
+The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified in the database i.e. the PAS identified by the tool should be within X nucleotides from the PAS of transcripts from which the reads were simulated for the prediction to be considered true.

 The following distance thresholds should be used:

 - 0 nt